 If the person you care for already has care provided for them through the local authority or health care system, this will continue as normal.
 Your health or social care provider will take precautions.
 This would involve them wearing personal protective equipment (PPE).

 Carers Trust Wales and its partners have developed resources to support carers.
 This is so that they can access essential medicines during the COVID-19 pandemic.

 The resources include a guide to help you make the most out of your pharmacy team.
 This includes details on how your pharmacist can support and understand your needs.
 Local authorities and carers services will also be able to help where other forms of carer identification are not already in place.

 You can also access support via local or national carers’ organisations.
-Guidance for carers has been published by Carers Wales.
+Carers Trust Wales has published a helpful guide for young carers.

 Organisations offering support

 Meic - the helpline service in Wales for children and young people up to the age of 25.

 Hwb – Young Person’s Mental Health Toolkit